CJWAKE998/CSE15L-lab-reports/lab-1-report-week-2.md

 Here are some commands I was testing, as you can see they are running successfully.
 ![Lab report 1 trying some commands](https://user-images.githubusercontent.com/97641362/149599624-2e5f7b35-c97c-4b17-ba3d-565449f309a7.png)

+Next, I attempted to securley copied a file on my computer, and then put it into the ieng6 server.
+Here is a screenshot of that successfully happening.